mikelbring/tinyissue/README.md

 Enjoy!

 # Upgrading from a previous installation
+For versions 1.7 and higher
+- just click on "Administration" and follow instructions

+If you version is older than september 2018
 - backup config.app.php and your uploads folder.
 - simply replace the codebase with the new version (via an ftp client such as Filezilla).
 - make sure your uploads folder and config.app.php are still there